 Folks, these New York Maple Bars are every bit as delicious as the Spokane subjects I devoured as a child.
-They’re terrific for breakfast, brunch, and anytime-snacking.
+They’re terrific for breakfast, brunch, or anytime.
 They make thoughtful gifts for thoughtful friends, too.
 That’s why I made them for you!

 Hungry for more?
 Get my email updates.